bcarr092/pyCovertAudio/README.md

 pyCovertAudio
 =============

 pyCovertAudio is the result of [my](http://www.site.uottawa.ca/~bcarr092/) PhD studies at the University of Ottawa.
-My research focussed on defining and characterizing *air-gap covert channels* (i.e., illict communication between disconnected systems) and *out-of-band covert channels* (i.e., *air-gap covert channels* that do not require hardware modification) as well as on building and testing *covert-acoustic channels* (i.e., *out-of-band covert channels* established using audio signals). pyCovertAudio was used to generate results for the following publications:
+My research focussed on defining and characterizing *air-gap covert channels* (i.e., illict communication between disconnected systems) and *out-of-band covert channels* (i.e., *air-gap covert channels* that do not require hardware modification) as well as on building and testing *covert-acoustic channels* (i.e., *out-of-band covert channels* established using audio signals).
+This tool was used to generate results for the following publications:

 * *On Acoustic Covert Channels Between Air-Gapped Systems* (Foundations and Practice of Security, 2014 - Springer) and
 * *On Characterizing and Measuring Out-of-Band Covert Channels* (ACM Workshop on Information Hiding and Multimedia Security, 2015 - ACM).